Foundational Training

 “Save early, save often” is a mantra touted by many financial planning websites and experts.
 Time is critical when saving for retirement or any financial goal.
 According to the U.S. Dept. of Labor, every 10 years you delay starting to save for retirement, you will need to save three times as much each month to catch up.

-To help you get started and understand how to maximize your financial potential, the Office of Postdoctoral and Research Scholar Affairs has teamed up with Curo Financial Planning to offer the “Financial Education Series for Postdocs”.
+To help you get started and understand how to maximize your financial potential, the Office of Postdoctoral Scholar Affairs has teamed up with Curo Financial Planning to offer the “Financial Education Series for Postdocs”.

 Each workshop will discuss the ways to set yourself up for financial success for that specific topic.
 UCSD graduate students and family members of postdocs are welcome to attend.
 Come join us to learn about the topics listed below and create a strategy for your financial future!